 What is Truvada?

-- To treat HIV infection in adults and adolescents 12 years of age or older.
-When Truvada is used to treat HIV infection, the medicine is always used in combination with other anti-HIV medicines.
+- To treat HIV infection in adults and children who weigh at least 37 pounds (17 kilograms).
+When Truvada is used to treat HIV infection, the medicine is always used in combination with other HIV medicines.

 What should I tell my health care provider before taking Truvada?